 - American Osteopathic Board of Neurology & Psychiatry - Neurology

-- Michigan State University Office of the Registrar, MI, 2010
+- Michigan State University College of Osteopathic Medicine, MI, 2010

 Residencies & Internships